toolstack/Glot-O-Matic/README.md

 	Remove "...Powered By..." from the footer

 		If you do not want to see the "Powered By" line in the footer you can enable this option to remove it.

+SSL
+	Enable SSL in GlotPress

+		If you have SSL enabled for your WordPress installation and want GlotPress to use it, select this option.

+	Force SSL in GlotPress

+		If you want to force SSL for GlotPress, select this option.

+	Support HTTP_X_FORWARDED_PROTO

+		Some hosting providers place the SSL certificate on a proxy server in front of the web server, this will use the HTTP_X_FORWARDED_PROTO header to detect when an SSL connection is being made from the client.

 Advanced
 	Use this url when opening GlotPress